-Travel to the savannahs of Southern Africa, to work for three months with our international research team in a private nature reserve, one hour from Kruger National Park, in partnership with highly reputable local and international conservation organisations, like the Endangered Wildlife Trust and Elephants Alive.
-Learn to identify predators, like lions, cheetahs, and leopards, as well as megaherbivores like elephants and rhinos.
-Then put your training into practice completing a three month work placement at a South African conservation organisation or an ecotourism lodge.
+Travel to the savannah of Southern Africa, to work for three months with our international research team in a private nature reserve, one hour from Kruger National Park, in partnership with highly reputable local and international conservation organisations, like Rhino Revolution and EarthRanger.
+Learn to identify predators, like lions, cheetahs, and leopards, as well as megaherbivores like elephants, buffalo and rhinos.
+Then put your training into practice completing a three-month work placement at a South African conservation organisation.

 Please note you can spend up to 12 hours a day collecting data which can be tiring, in the heat of the African sun.

 Qualify for a 3-month professional work placement wth GVI or one of our partner organisations, kick starting your career in conservation, animal rehabilitation or community engagement work.

 Get the full safari experience in South Africa with this once-in-a lifetime chance to work with and live among some of the world’s most beautiful, thrilling and vulnerable wildlife.

 Participate in three months of intensive fieldwork training to ensure you’re ready to launch directly into your conservation career.

 Work for a conservation partner for three months to get real practical experience and build a network of industry contacts.

 Join a targeted career-readiness program that’s based on two decades of experience to grow your leadership and career skills.

 Because our apprenticeships are so intensive and comprehensive, you’ll get a guaranteed job offer if you complete all components.